 Gartner revealed that, before the pandemic, nearly 7 out of 10 customer support and service organizations had worked as traditional call centers.
 At the same time, the remote workers were less than 10% of the employees.
 But that's already past.
 It's predicted that 71% of call centers will be remote soon.

-This helped businesses serve their customers better and manage operations within the organization, sometimes even better than a physical call center.
+This helped businesses serve their customers better and manage operations, sometimes even better than a physical call center.
 They were able to restructure themselves to be more productive, efficient, and, more importantly, cost-effective by going virtual.

 As work invaded the territory of homes, cloud technology piqued call centers' interests, and the implementation of cloud systems increased dramatically.
 This is because cloud-based software offered several advantages for virtual call centers amid the new business atmosphere.